pencil2d/pencil2d.github.io/_posts/2018-09-24-maintenance-release-0.6.2.md

 ![color palette swatch replace](/images/color_swatch_replace.gif)

-Since this workflow tweak is a work in progress please see our known issues section for some caveats we are currently fixing.
+Since this workflow tweak is a work in progress please see our **known issues** section to learn some of the caveats we are currently fixing.

 ### Auto Keyframe Insertion